Signs It's Time To Let Go: Acceptance And Moving On

 Moving on from a relationship can be difficult

-How to know when a relationship is over
+How to know when it’s time to release yourself from a relationship

 Instead of trying to hang on to a partnership that may have run its course, it may help you to understand that intimate relationships can come to an end for many reasons.
 In many cases, it involves changing desires, personal growth, or circumstances beyond control.
 Often, two people grow apart and find that they're better as friends.
 No matter the reason, there are often indicators that the relationship may not work for one or both partners.